 It has to be done — but damn it hurts.
 If possible, a unit gets someone from outside to conduct The Inventory, but that’s not always possible.

 Everything is accounted for and everything goes into containers to be delivered to the personal effect depot.
 There it is inventoried again.
 The dirty clothes are washed.
 Those items deemed inflammatory are removed.
 Then they’re all inventoried again, before beginning the packaging for the final trip.

 It does a family no good to find even a treasured picture with blood on it, or worse a bullet hole.
 It helps no one to see that soldiers find sources of entertainment in less virtuous areas.
-There are other things that might be removed as well.
+Other things might be removed as well.

 But there’s no protection when you pack away a teddy bear sent in the earnest hope that it would keep a father safe being sent home in a box, that failed in its duty.
 There’s nothing but hurt when you see a good luck charm that ran out of magic.
 Inventorying the photos of a life destroyed is a special kind of hell, because most are happy times, times now gone.

 Why am I telling you this?
 Because it needs to be said by someone and so I will.
 The inventories I did still hurt.
 Mortuary Affairs personnel suffer an extremely high percentage of PTSD.
-It was time to include them and recognize them for the soul scourging work they did.
-They received no glory, but faced the aftermath of battle instead of battle itself.
+It was time to include them and recognize them for the soul-scourging work they did.
+They received no glory but faced the aftermath of battle instead of the battle itself.
 The only time they’re acknowledged is when they fail.
 But they did a job, strove for perfection, gave honor and respect, and paid a heavy price for it.

 They took care to get our Brothers and Sisters home and I thank them for their work.